Pre-menopause That Time of Life

 Tossing and turning at night required energy, energy I didn’t have.
 The more tired I became, the rattier my moods.
 Irritability and anger.
 Skin crawlies.
 Then pain hit!
 My migraines were the turning point of my life.

 My ovaries were letting me know their time was almost up.
 They were racing their way to the finish line.
 Estrogen was spewing out and progesterone couldn’t keep up.
 These hormonal imbalances were a sign I was mid-way through my life.
 If I didn’t wake up, I’d be facing a dismal future.
+Premenopause is that time in your life where our body can be letting you know it is time to take stock of your life.

 I finally took my health seriously.
 I finally took the time to heal.
 It’s always easier taking care of other people.
 Family.
 Friends.
 In my case, patients.
 Turning the spotlight on yourself is much harder, especially if you are a people-pleaser.
 But I realized it was time to please my body.